We’re excited to announce a new collaborative playlist—which we hope you’ll enjoy—and to share some reflections that inspired it.

 Positive words can be found in the music of all genres—not only folk, soul, and religious music, but also hip hop, pop, EDM and every other style.
 Such words can lift our souls, refine our thoughts and actions, and equip us to elevate the collective spaces and environments we inhabit.
 Choosing to listen to, share, and create meaningful music equips us to beneficially influence our homes, workplaces and communities.

-On this note (no pun intended), the team at BahaiTeachings.org was recently reflecting on these themes and decided to create a new series of monthly playlists on Spotify, featuring selections of songs that are carefully curated to lift your spirits and mood!
+On this note (no pun intended), the team at BahaiTeachings.org was recently reflecting on these themes and decided to create a playlist on Spotify, featuring selections of songs that are carefully curated to lift your spirits and mood!
 We joyfully invite you to participate, by listening to and sharing the music, and by suggesting any songs you think might fit the bill.
 We’re looking for tunes that:

 - Contain positive, uplifting lyrics, themes and messages